hybrid-publishing-lab/Publisher-Website-Template/README.md

 #Installation
-Information on how to install the template in Wordpress can be found in the intallation.txt file.
+Information on how to install the template in Wordpress can be found in the intall.md file.

 #How to use